5th Korean-German Energy Day

 26th May 2023 | Physical Conference | BEXCO, Busan, Korea

-On behalf of the German Federal Ministry for Economic Affairs and Energy (BMWi) and the Korean Ministry of Trade, Industry and Energy (MOTIE), we would like to announce that the 3rd Korean-German Energy Day will take place from the 7th – 9th of December 2020 as a virtual conference.
+On behalf of the German Federal Ministry of Economic Affairs and Climate Action (BMWK) and the Korean Ministry of Trade, Industry and Energy (MOTIE), we are pleased to announce that the 5th Korean-German Energy Day will be held as a physical conference on 26 May 2023 in Busan, Korea.

-The Korean-German Energy Day is part of the Korean-German Energy Partnership formed between the two ministries in December 2019.
-The event provides a platform for energy experts from government, industry, research and civil society to exchange views, engage with one another and learn from each other’s experiences.
+The Korean-German Energy Day is part of the Korean-German Energy Partnership, which was established between the two ministries in December 2019.
+The annual event provides a platform for energy experts from government, industry, research and civil society to share opinions, interact and learn from one another.